merberg-ai/python_sd_meta_reader/README.md

 ---

 ## License
 MIT License.
-Do what you want, but attribution is appreciated.
+Do whatever you want, just don’t blame me if zombies eat your files. 🧟